 Remember that homemade bubble solution I shared?

-Super simple.
-Easy to do.
-With supplies you have.
+Super simple, easy to do, and using supplies you already have at home.
 My kind of activity.

-1. A classic Sink or Float activity!
-This is a great experiment to create their own hypothesis’ and then observe what happens!
+A classic Sink or Float activity is a great way for kids to create a theory, and then test it!